seop1284-kr/RelayWeb/README.md

-# RelayWeb
+# RelayWeb API
-중계 채팅방 및 커뮤니티 웹 사이트
+Platform to serve RelayWeb information to community tools